rweigel/stats/syllabus.md

 ## Communication

-If you have a question whose answer may be of interest to other students, please post it to Piazza and make it visible to other students.
+If you have a question whose answer may be of interest to other students, please post it to Discord and make it visible to other students.
 You can set the post so that you are anonymous.

 If you need to send communicate with me about something private, please send it to `rweigel@gmu.edu` from your MasonLive email address.